glowkeeper/P3D/docs/labs/week2Session2.md

 ## Summary

 You have now completed the C++ labs, which have offered an introduction to some of the raytracing techniques for rendering 3D objects.
-There is much more to the subject, and for those interested, [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) gives more detail.
+There is much more to the subject, and for those interested, [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) goes further and provides much more detail, including some of the maths.

 The remainder of the labs use [Unity](https://unity3d.com/unity/qa/lts-releases), where you will apply some of that knowledge.